 NOTE 10 - SUBSEQUENT EVENTS

-Management evaluated subsequent events as of March 27, 2023, which is the date these financial statements were available to be issued.
-Management has noted that there are no additional disclosures or adjustments to these financial statements required.
+Management evaluated subsequent events as of December 12, 2023, which is the date these financial statements were available to be issued.
+Management noted that there are no additional disclosures or adjustments required to these financial statements.